asgood23/STATIONS/playlist_based_sandboxes/glitch-corps.md

 ---
 # Glitch Corps

-Character and setting generation ideas sampled and remixed from Genre Glitch playlist on Spotify.
+Character and setting generation ideas sampled and remixed from the Genre Glitch playlist on Spotify.

 *You are a member of the elite Glitch Corps…*
 *Create a character and decide what the Glitch Corps actually does, and then … do that?*